Compensation & Benefits

-As a result, we can identify a couple of compensation trends, several of which like pay equity, pay transparency or variable pay were already on the rise, and their adoption has only been accelerated by recent events.
+As a result, we can identify a couple of hr trends for 2022, several of which like pay equity, pay transparency or variable pay were already on the rise, and their adoption has only been accelerated by recent events.
 Others, such as remote work or mental health support emerged alongside.
-Nevertheless, each will help you improve the employee satisfaction and retention.
+Nevertheless, each will help you improve employee satisfaction and retention.

 Here, I will show you how to take advantage of those 10 HR trends, so that you can adopt a compensation strategy that will assure your company’s success in this evolving and complex business environment.

-And there is no shortage of those adopting such policies.
-For example, Quora, Shopify, Upwork, and Basecamp have already made decisions to transition to a 100% remote work model while Spotify, Slack, and Hubspot chose a hybrid mode with remote work being a major part of how they will operate in the foreseeable future.
-In fact, in the next three years, as many as 61% of companies could make the home office a permanent policy, according to Willis Towers Watson’s Flexible Work and Rewards Survey.
+And there is no shortage of hr leaders adopting such policies.
+For example, Quora, Shopify, Upwork, and Basecamphave already made decisions to transition to a 100% remote work model while Spotify, Slack, and Hubspot chose a hybrid mode with remote working being a major part of how they will operate in the foreseeable future.
+In fact, in the next three years, as many as 61% of companies could make the home office a permanent policy, according to Willis Towers Watson’s Flexible Work and Rewards Survey.*

 What are the benefits of remote work?
 It turns out that employees most frequently cite saving money, no wasted time commuting (and this is the most hated activity of the worker), and more time spent with the family.

 Therefore, offering the remote work option may be critical for your company to improve employee retention and keep highly-skilled workers from being snatched by the competition in the current market.